GlobalSport/state-decorator/README.md

 });
 ```

-# Derived values
+# Derived state

-A derived value is a value that can be deduced from state and props.
+A derived state is a state that can be deduced from state and props.

 ```typescript
 import { createStore } from 'state-decorator';